 - Some dogs bark because they’re bored.
 If he or she lacks in social stimulation or exercise, for instance, he or she may take to barking as a way to quite literally pass the time.

 - Some dogs bark out of frustration.
 This may come for a number of reasons and may be interrelated to other barking reasons, like boredom or attention-seeking.
-Some dogs get frustrated when their owners walk too slow, for example, while some dogs bark when they aren’t getting enough reinforcement.
+Some dogs get frustrated when their owners walk too slow, for exam

 - Some dogs bark because of separation anxiety (see my note below), a subject we covered somewhat with this piece.
 Barking included with separation anxiety may result in some other problems, like home destruction or soiling, and may require more assistance from a trained professional.